GoogleCloudPlatform/endpoints-developer-portal-sample-content/api.eyeofthetiga.com/Guides/Getting Started.md

    1. If you are logging in via the tty using Keyboard and HDMI, use `wpa_cli` to configure the wifi, create the file from `step 4` in the location `/etc/wpa_supplicant/wpa_supplicant.conf` and reboot or restart the `wpa_supplicant.service`, or use an ethernet cable to connect to the internet.
    2. If you used `step 3` and `step 4` to set up your Pi, you can connect via ssh (if you are on the same network) using the hostname: `raspberrypi.local`.

-## Install an run the Base Station Emulator
+## Install and run the Base Station Emulator

 1. Download the latest version of the Emulator binary using the command